-The companies, which include Time Warner Cable Inc. (TWC) and Darden Restaurants Inc. (DRI), were asked for information about their use of the cards, including disclosures to employees and fees that workers pay, according to letters obtained by Bloomberg News.
+Companies, including Time Warner Cable Inc. (TWC) and Darden Restaurants Inc. (DRI), were asked for information such as disclosures to employees and the fees they pay, according to letters obtained by Bloomberg News.

-“We are concerned about excessive or insufficiently disclosed fees which may unduly reduce employees’ take-home pay,” New York Attorney General Eric Schneiderman’s office said in the letters to the companies yesterday.
+“We are concerned about excessive or insufficiently disclosed fees which may unduly reduce employees’ take-home pay,” state Attorney General Eric Schneiderman’s office said yesterday in letters to the companies.

-The use of prepaid payroll cards is growing, according to a February 2013 report by research and advisory firm Aite Group, which said $34 billion in gross dollar volume was loaded onto 4.6 million active payroll cards in 2012.
-The firm projects those figures to rise to $68.9 billion and 10.8 million cards by 2017.
+The use of prepaid payroll cards is growing, according to a February 2013 report by the research and advisory firm Aite Group.
+It said $34 billion in gross dollar volume was loaded onto 4.6 million such cards in 2012.
+The firm projects the use to rise by 2017 to $68.9 billion and 10.8 million cards.

 Banks with payroll card programs include Bank of America Corp., JPMorgan Chase & Co.
 (JPM) and Wells Fargo & Co.
 (WFC), according to the report.
-Aite Group calls payroll cards a “sales opportunity” for bank issuers that can generate fee revenue and potentially new consumer-banking customers.
+Aite Group calls payroll cards a “sales opportunity” for bank issuers, generating fee revenue and potential consumer-banking customers.

-Schneiderman’s probe into the prepaid cards comes as his office investigates possible labor violations by fast-food restaurants in New York, including failure to pay overtime and insufficient reimbursement for work-related expenses.
+Schneiderman separately is probing fast-food restaurants for labor violations including failure to pay overtime and insufficient reimbursement for work-related expenses.

 Home Depot, Costco

-In the inquiry into payroll cards, New York is seeking information from the companies to determine whether their practices comply with New York labor law, according to the letters.
+In the inquiry into payroll cards, New York is seeking to determine whether the companies are complying with state law, according to the letters.

-The office wants a summary report of fees paid by employees or deducted from accounts as a result of payroll cards and documents provided to employees that disclose fees they may be charged.
-It’s also seeking communications between the companies and their payroll card provider or financial institution concerning the payroll card payment system used.
+The attorney general asked for a summary report of fees paid by employees or deducted from their accounts and copies of documents provided to employees.
+He’s also seeking communications between the companies and their payroll card provider or financial institution.

-“Employees must have a method to obtain all of their wages in a timely manner, without incurring fees,” Schneiderman’s office said in the letter.
+“Employees must have a method to obtain all of their wages in a timely manner, without incurring fees,” Schneiderman’s office said in the letters.